rakeshkandhi/Web-development/Learning/markdown/Introduction.md

 3. **Better performance**: React is designed to be fast.
 It uses a technique called the "virtual DOM" to update the UI efficiently.
 This means that your application will perform well, even on slower devices.
 4. **Popular and supported**: React is a widely used technology, and there is a lot of support available.
 This means that there are many resources to help you learn and use React, as well as a large community of developers who can help you when you need it.

 Overall, React is a powerful tool that makes it easy to build complex applications.
-If you are just starting out with web development, I highly recommend giving React a try.
 It is a great way to build reusable, maintainable, and performant applications.

+## Features of React:-

+1. **JSX (JavaScript Syntax Extension)**
+   - JSX is a combination of the HTML and Js i.e., you can embed Js objects inside the HTML elements.
+   - JSX is not supported by the browsers, as a result, Babel compiler transcompile the code into JavaScript code.
+   - Easy to read.

+2. **Virtual DOM**
+    - JavaScript Frameworks updates the whole DOM at once, which makes the web application slow.
+    - But react uses virtual DOM which is an exact copy of real DOM.
+Whenever there is a modification in the web application, the whole virtual DOM is updated first and finds the difference between real DOM and Virtual DOM.
+3. **One-Way Data Binding**
+    -
+4. **Performance**
+5. **Extensions**
+6. **Components**
+7. **Simplicity**

 ## Getting Started with React